LEO2008k/auto-bogons/README.md

-# Auto-BOGONs Script for Mikrotik
+# Auto-BOGONs Script for Mikrotik  fork by Levko Kravchuk

 Make your router grab the latest BOGONs list from https://www.team-cymru.com/